theo-armour/pages/13-technology-applied-sciences/computing-ai-artificial-intelligence/0-ai-journal.md

 #retrofuturism #gameart #environmentart #scifiartwork #scifi #sciencefictionart #space #dystopia #conceptart #digitalart #render #conceptartist #classicscifi #dystopian #artscifi #futuristic #futuredesign #future #scificoncept #design #digitalartist

+## 2024-10-19

+Birthday cake with the text "Happy Birthday Tucker".
+A 3D render of  a typical Thomas Kinkade painting, characterized by its idyllic and romanticized depictions of landscapes and architecture, often imbued with a distinctive glow known as the "Kinkade Glow."
+It is serene and picturesque scene depicted in a way that evokes a sense of nostalgia and tranquility.
+The light is exaggerated to create a warm and inviting atmosphere.
+This includes highlights, halos, and a hyper-luminescent shine that gives the scenes an ethereal quality.
+The color palette in Kinkade's work is typically soft and pastel, contributing to the dreamlike quality of his paintings.
+These colors help to enhance the idyllic nature of his scenes.

 ## 2024-10-18

 Halloween scene with a haunted house, a full moon, ghosts and a black cat,